yanekyuk/ders/ENGL105/Final.md

 - The Negro Speaks of Rivers, Langston Hughes
 - The River Merchant's Wife: A Letter, Li Bai, Ezra Pound
   - The example for poetic voice

+### Death and the Maiden

+`Chile, Pinochet, Exile, US intervention`

+**Ariel Dorfman** (1942-) was born in Argentine and lived in Chile then was sent into exile.

+In 1970, Salvador Allende, was the first socialist president elected in Western Hemisphere under *Unidad Popular* which was a coalition of six socialist parties.
+US tried to overthrow him, because of the negotiations with Cuba which was embargoed by the US.
+As a consequence, in 1973, Pinochet gets to control the country, via a military coup in which Allende dies along with many Chileans.
+During the coup, Paulina is tortured.

+Does the play make audience side with Pauline?